Easy sudoku puzzles for the young and young at heart.

 Automatic pencilmark numbers update by themselves as you solve particular cells and cannot be edited manually.

-If you prefer to enter your own pencilmarks, up to six numbers can be entered in each cell.
+If you prefer to enter your own pencilmarks, up to six digits can be entered in each cell.
+You can add symbols such as question marks as well.

 To save any position, right-click on Permalink under the grid, and click Add To Favorites or Bookmark This Link.
 The position is saved as 81 digits at the end of the URL string, with hyphens used for empty cells.